py-pdf/pypdf/README.md

 ## Contributions

 Maintaining pypdf is a collaborative effort.
-YYou can support the project by writing documentation, helping to narrow down issues, and submitting code.
+You can support the project by writing documentation, helping to narrow down issues, and submitting code.

 ### Q&A